 Valentine’s Day is like Thanksgiving with less tryptophan and more schmaltz.

-Note: For Valentine’s Day, depending on the year, I’ve been both the alone curmudgeon and the gushing lover of love.
-I’ve had partners who didn’t bother with a cursory “Happy Valentine’s Day” and those who sent me enough purple tulips to cover my dining table.
-Such extremes bring me to consider those who feel alone or neglected as well as those who want to celebrate their love out loud.
-So I’ve repurposed a couple of vintage GG Valentine’s Day posts into an updated message.
+For Valentine’s Day, depending on the year, I’ve had no partner, partners who didn’t bother with a cursory “Happy Valentine’s Day” or those who sent enough purple tulips to cover the entire dining table.
+In consideration of people who feel alone or neglected as well as those gushing lovers of love, I’ve repurposed a couple of vintage GG Valentine’s Day posts.

 And what of those cardboard babies with stunted wings and sadistic arrows pointing all over the place?
 The onset of romantic love and its withdrawal in association with a piercing arrow is reminiscent of needle to junkie.
 It isn’t the prettiest thought, but neither is an arrow to the ass.